bobfoster1299/building-a-cicd-pipeline2/README.md

 ## Future improvements

 Currently, when a commit is made to the GitHub repo, it does not automatically trigger a build in the Azure pipeline.
 In future it would be good to enable the build to trigger automatically.

+## Demo

+See here for a YouTube video demonstrating the project.